ntoll/being_together/README.md

 > Therefore,
 >
 > This is a place of learning, understanding, and sharing.
 > This is a place to affirm openness and compassion.
 > This is a place for collaborative creation.
 >
 > Dear friend, please be true to yourself yet kind to others
 > (even in the face of hostility).
 >
 > Thank you.

 This is a work in progress.
+Inspired by [this](https://github.com/Xe/creators-code).